To content

 It should be noted that the word parts placed between brackets do not appear on the canvas, but have been inserted by the translator.

-x) It does indeed say August 17; it seems that the text his has been updated, possibly during a restoration, and the correct date is not displayed.
+x) It does indeed say August 17; it seems that the text has been updated, possibly during a restoration and the correct date is not displayed.

 Facts & Figures.